Skip to main content

 devtools pull-github

 Update binary configurations from GitHub releases.
 Requires a file argument specifying the path to the GitHub apps JSON file.
 If the file doesn't exist, an empty appstate structure is created automatically.
+Fetches repository descriptions from the GitHub API and stores them in the output JSON.

 datamitsu devtools pull-github <file>